-Note that if you’ve made on-time payments over a set period, such as two years, some issuers may switch you to an unsecured card.
+Note that if you’ve made on-time payments over a set period, some issuers may switch you to an unsecured card.
 This can sometimes happen without you even requesting it.
-On the other hand, some issuers will bump you up to an unsecured card only if you ask.
+But some issuers will bump you up to an unsecured card only if you ask.

-While secured cards generally require a deposit and may not offer the best APRs, these cards can be helpful for those having trouble getting approved for a traditional credit card.
+While secured cards generally require a deposit and may not offer the best APRs, they can be helpful if you’re having trouble getting approved for a traditional credit card.
 Using a secured card can help you establish credit or improve your credit health, which in turn may help you qualify for an unsecured card in the future.

 As you do your research into secured cards that fit your lifestyle, be sure to double-check the terms and conditions of each card so you know important information about the following:

 - The process for getting your deposit back